 The Seiberlings chose architect Charles S. Schneider to design Stan Hywet Hall for $150,000.
 Schneider and the Seiberlings travelled to England and visited well-known homes including Ockwells Manor in Berkshire, Compton Wynyates in Warwickshire and Haddon Hall in Derbyshire, influencing the design of Stan Hywet.

 An enormous amount of detail went into building the 64,500 sq. ft.
 Manor House, including 3,000 separate blueprints and architectural drawings for its design.
-The groundbreaking took place in early 1912 and the family move in on Christmas Day 1915, living in the house for 40 years.
+The groundbreaking took place in early 1912 and the family moved in on Christmas Day 1915.
 To facilitate the delivery of massive quantities of building supplies, a railroad spur was created for transport onto the property.
 The Seiberlings lived in Stan Hywet Hall for 40 years.

-For the exterior landscape, Manning sought inspiration from the natural topography, and the idea that the landscape and house should complement each other.
-In addition, Manning and Schneider worked together to ensure that the house would be built on a location that would provide for five different overlooks of the Cuyahoga Valley, including a view of the Solstice,and that allées would extend to allow views of the Lagoon and surrounding foliage.
+For the exterior, Manning sought inspiration from the natural topography, with the idea that the landscape and house should complement each other.
+In addition, Manning and Schneider worked together to ensure that the house would be built on a location that would provide for five different overlooks of the Cuyahoga Valley, with allées that extended to allow views of the Lagoon and surrounding foliage.

 The Manor House Collections

-The Manor House is filled with treasures from around the globe and its rooms exemplify a minute attention to detail.
+The Manor House is filled with treasures from around the globe; its rooms exemplify a minute attention to detail.
 With 21,455 panes of glass, 23 fireplaces as well as hand-carved paneling of oak, sandalwood and black walnut, it reflects the opulence of the early 20th century.